Jmion/aviation-co2-impact/INTERFACE/Ada_part3_4.md

 The map looks good and we can say that our first hypothesis seems to be true.

-However we are once again not able to show that he higher the GDP per capita is, the more a flight pollutes per seat with a regression.
+However, we are once again not able to show that he higher the GDP per capita is, the more a flight pollutes per seat with a regression.

 ### graph CO2 Emissions per seat by GPD